ibm-cloud-docs/Registry/registry_architecture.md

 ![Image showing deployment.](images/container-registry_deployment_model.svg "Image showing deployment in your account, MZRs, public ingress, private ingress, customer data flows, and dependencies (public/private)."){: caption="Figure 1.
 Image showing deployment" caption-side="bottom"}

+\* Connection to {{site.data.keyword.cloudant_short_notm}} is not private in eu-central (`de.icr.io`).

 ## Segregation
 {: #registry_architecture_segregation}

 Segregation of data within {{site.data.keyword.registrylong_notm}} is achieved by using private namespaces, which are strictly owned by single accounts.
 You can control access to namespaces within the account by using {{site.data.keyword.iamlong}} (IAM) access policies.
 Storage in {{site.data.keyword.cos_full_notm}} is not segregated, but user accounts do not have direct access to the {{site.data.keyword.cos_full_notm}} that contains the image data.
 For more information, see [Managing access for {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=Registry-iam).

 All traffic to the registry, and from the service to {{site.data.keyword.registrylong_notm}} dependencies is encrypted in transit.
 No additional network level segregation of traffic is provided.
 The control plane and data plane are not segregated from each other.

 ## Private connections
 {: #registry_architecture_private_connections}

 You can decide whether your data plane interactions use private connections.
 Additionally, you can choose to prohibit public data plane connections for your account.

 The flow of all customer data between {{site.data.keyword.registrylong_notm}} and its dependencies uses private network connections.
 For more information about private connections, see [Securing your connection to {{site.data.keyword.registrylong_notm}}](/docs/Registry?topic=Registry-registry_private).

 ## Dependencies
 {: #registry_architecture_dependencies}